“Each company should have a long record of continuous dividend payments.”Benjamin Graham, The Intelligent Investor

 dividend cover = EPS / DPS

-Let’s turn to the real world to see how this idea can be applied to another of my investments.
+Let’s see how dividend cover can be applied to another of my holdings from the last few years.

-To check its long-term dividend cover we’ll need its earnings and dividends for the last ten years, which you can see in Table 1.2.
+To check the consistency of its dividend cover we’ll need its earnings and dividends per share for the last ten years, which you can see in Table 1.2.